-Comparing histograms of gap-filled and non-gap-filled CWV, we can see from Fig. 4 that the higher bins tend to be disproportionately increased for gap-filled data.
-From Fig. 2 we know that observations falling in the highest bins are being attributed to slightly lower bins in the gap-filled data, but this problem is not so severe as to create a spurious bump in the histogram.
+Comparing histograms of gap-filled and non-gap-filled CWV, we can see from Fig. 3 that the higher bins tend to be disproportionately increased for gap-filled data.
+From Fig. 2 we can surmise that observations falling in the highest bins are being attributed to slightly lower bins in the gap-filled data, but this problem is not so severe as to create a spurious bump in the histogram.

-We also compare the radiometer data to Nauru radiosonde data at nearby times, available between April 2001 and August 2006 (see Holloway and Neelin 2009) as well as to nearby TRMM satellite data for those same years.
-Figures 3a,b show that, for the full interpolated MWR data, there is fairly close agreement between the two data sets over most of the data range, although the radiometer data are about 1-2 mm higher than the sonde data for MWR bins between 55 and 60 mm and 2-3 mm higher than the TRMM data for several MWR bins between 58 and 65 mm.
-The results are shown separately for conditional averages on each of the variables in each plot, along with the full scatter plot, to illustrate spurious trends due to binning in a single direction.
-The averages at the high end of the CWV values tend to diverge, so the discussion of bias should be based on the scatter plot at this end.
-The TRMM shows very good agreement even at the higher end (though there are fewer high TRMM values), while a small number of high radiosonde values with much lower MWR values may indicate a few problematic radiosondes.
+We also compare the radiometer data to Nauru ARM radiosonde data, available between April 2001 and August 2006 (see Holloway and Neelin 2009), as well as to nearby Tropical Rainfall Measuring Mission (TRMM) Microwave Imager (TMI) satellite CWV data, centered at 0.625°S, 166.875°E, for those same years.
+The TMI data are at $0.25^{\circ} \times 0.25^{\circ}$ resolution, from the Hilburn and Wentz (2008) algorithm.
+The radiometer data comparisons are done at the minute of each sonde launch and separately at the minute of TMI overpass.
+Figures 4a and 4b show that for the full interpolated MWR data there is fairly close agreement between the two datasets over most of the data range, although the radiometer data are about 1-2 mm higher than the sonde data for MWR bins between 55 and 60 mm and 2-3 mm higher than the TMI data for several MWR bins between 58 and 65 mm.
+The results are shown separately for conditional averages on each of the variables in each plot, along with the full scatterplot, to illustrate spurious trends due to binning in a single direction.
+The averages at the high end of the CWV values tend to diverge, so the discussion of bias should be based on the scatterplot at this end.
+The TMI comparison shows very good agreement even at the higher end (though there are fewer high TMI values), while a small number of high radiosonde values with much lower MWR values may indicate a few problematic radiosondes.